Effective date: 1 July, 2023

-- “Communication Information" means information in connection with communications you send us, for example, to report a problem or submit queries and might include voice recordings of telephone calls;
+- “Communication Information" means information in connection with communications you send us, for example, to report a problem or submit queries and might include voice recordings of telephone calls.

 - "Cookie and Tracker Information" means information we collect through cookies and similar technologies, which may include Data and Usage Information and Technical Information.

-- "Contractual obligation" which means our processing of your personal information is necessary for performance of contracts to which you will be a party to and in order to take steps at your request prior to you entering into those contracts
+- "Contractual obligation" which means our processing of your personal information is necessary for performance of contracts to which you will be a party to and in order to take steps at your request prior to you entering into those contracts.

 - "Legitimate interests" which means our processing is necessary for the purposes of legitimate interests pursued by us.
 Primarily our legitimate interests are to provide our services to you or our other customers.
-Other legitimate interests may include we are conducting the processing to make sure: (i) the Digital Media is safe, efficient and customised; (ii) you receive updated information on Ankor's business activities; (iii) to provide the services you have requested; (iv) to ensure that the content on our Digital Media is presented in the most effective manner for you and your device; (v) to allow you to participate in any features on our Digital Media when you choose to do so; and (vi) for our own marketing and research.
+Other legitimate interests may include that we are conducting the processing to make sure: (i) the Digital Media is safe, efficient and customised; (ii) you receive updated information on Ankor's business activities; (iii) to provide the services you have requested; (iv) to ensure that the content on our Digital Media is presented in the most effective manner for you and your device; (v) to allow you to participate in any features on our Applications when you choose to do so; and (vi) for our own marketing and research.